TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/TSconfig/Documentation/UserTsconfig/-options/Index.rst

          contextMenu.options.clickMenuTimeOut

    Data type
-         int, 1-100
+         integer (1-100)

    Description
-         Number of seconds the click menu is visible in the top frame before it disappears by it self.
+         Number of seconds the click menu is visible in the top frame before it disappears by itself.

    Default
          5